The Seljuk Han of Anatolia

 Area of courtyard: 870m2 (15 wide x 17.5 deep)

 The han, in good condition, is located in the middle of the town, in the center of a nest of shops which form a small bazaar.
 It underwent a major restoration from 2006-2009, and glassed-in shop-fronts were installed in the courtyard cells.
-It is currently used by the municipality for various civic events (eg. the municipal Circumcision festival in August, 2009).
+It is currently used by the municipality for various civic events (eg. the municipal circumcision festival in summer).
 There are plans (2009) to raze the small adjoining bazaar to allow a clearer space around the western area of the han.

 BIBLIOGRAPHIC REFERENCES